broadinstitute/wdl-runner/docs/GettingStarted/TutorialOverview.md

 * Create Compute Engine virtual machine
 * On the VM, in a Docker container, execute wdl_runner.py
     * Run Cromwell (server)
-    * Submit workflow, inputs, and options to Cromwell server
+    * Submit workflow, inputs, dependencies, and options to Cromwell server
     * Poll for completion as Cromwell executes:
         1. Call pipelines.run() to execute call 1
         2. Poll for completion of call 1